academie-de-espee/marshal-rules-update/handbook.md

             1. In addition to completing the Apprentice Marshal process for Youth Rapier, youth rapier marshals must do the following:
                 1. Maintain an active Rapier Marshal warrant
                 1. Maintain an active SCA background check
-                1. Take the Youth Rapier Marshal 101 class at least once every two years.
+                1. Take the Youth Rapier Marshal 101 class at least once every three years.
             1. In addition to normal marshal responsibilities, youth rapier marshals are responsible for the following:
                 1. Teach the pre-authorization class to potential parents and youth combatants.
                 1. Perform authorizations in all divisions